ibz0q/better-moment-card/README.md

 ## Helper functions

-You're able execute full JS using helper functions, the intended function is to give you access to Home Assistant states allowing powerful customization.
+You can execute full JS using helper functions, the intended function is to give you access to Home Assistant states allowing powerful customization.

 ```YAML
 type: custom:better-moment-card